aFku/Django-Instodramat/README.md

 If you want to find new users to follow, or interesting photos you should go to community section.
 You can find there the newest photos from all users.
 There is also search bar where you can find any user.

 <img src="https://github.com/aFku/Django-Instodramat/blob/main/readm_src/community.PNG" width="240" height="130"> <img src="https://github.com/aFku/Django-Instodramat/blob/main/readm_src/search.gif" width="240" height="130" />

+### Images used in readme

+I am not the owner of images from screens.
+These photos are art works from Witcher game series and Gothic game series.
+I used them only in presentation purpose.